omeyenburg/pendulum-balancing-ai/README.md

-# Pendulum stabilisation AI
+# Pendulum Balancing AI

 This Python program simulates a pendulum on a cart that can move within the range of -1 ≤ x ≤ 1.
-An AI, trained using reinforcement learning, is capable of stabilizing the pendulum in an inverted position.
+An AI, trained using reinforcement learning, balances the pendulum upside down.

 AI inputs: